Huntington North High School: Athletics

 Huntington North, home of the Vikings, is a member of the Northeast Eight Conference.
 The school's colors are red, white, and black.
 The girls basketball team took the state title in 1990 and 1995.

 Activities

 The school yearbook, Deka, won a National Pacemaker Award in 1995.

 HNHS fields two competitive show choirs, the mixed-gender "Varsity Singers" and the all-female "Viking Volume".
-Both groups have claimed caption awards at ISSMA small-school state championships.
+Both groups have claimed caption awards and state grand champion awards at ISSMA small-school state championships.
 The program also hosts an annual competition, the Midwest Showcase.